-15 Denim Dresses That Will Have You Saying Buh-Bye To Your Cutoffs
+Make Room In Your Fall Wardrobe For These 18 Denim Dresses

 For all of the comfort and ease denim offers, we'll be the first to admit that jean dresses can feel pretty blah.
 A quick shopping search shows the same mini skirt apron style with little to no variation.
-Thankfully, designers are mastering the art of retooling the fabric and turning denim into a fashionable, do-it-all textile.
+Thankfully, designers are mastering the art of retooling the fabric and turning denim dresses into a fashionable piece you'll want to wear over and over again.

-If you live for a long-sleeve, utilitarian style dress, you're in luck; and if a midi wrap dress is more your speed, The Frankie Shop has one that has us gushing over how designers can now bend a yard of denim to fit their will.
+If you live for a long-sleeve, utilitarian style dress, you're in luck; and if a midi wrap is more your speed, 7 For All Mankind has one that has us gushing over how designers can now bend a yard of denim to fit their will.
+Plus, the styling capabilities are endless with these structured or soft pieces.
+For instance, a cute cardigan sweater perched over your shoulders on a sleeveless mini or a button-up denim shirt dress paired with knee-high boots.
+The list goes on, but one thing is for a denim dress is a must-have item.

-Ahead, 15 dresses that prove just how versatile and cool the utilitarian material can be this season.
-So give your go-to cutoffs a breather in favor of these jeanius new takes on the denim dress.
+So hurry and find the one designed for you.
+Don't you think it's time to give your fall dresses a refresher?
+Ahead, 18 denim dresses that prove just how versatile and adorable the design is for fall 'fits.

 There is a lot of product out there — some would say too much.
 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team, but if you buy something we link to on our site, Refinery29 may earn commission.